 Facility Inspections

-This facility received a quality overall score as described above, but we especially wanted to point out its nearly flawless health inspections in recent years.
-We awarded it an impressive grade of A in this area.
-Our inspection ratings are tied to many datapoints found on the a nursing home's recent inspection reports.
-Facilities that score well in this category typically have few deficiencies on those reports.
-Most importantly, these nursing homes should not have any severe deficiencies which are associated with endangerment of patients.
+One of the many reasons this ended up being a quality nursing home is that it earned an A+ inspection grade.
+This is just about as good as it gets in this very important area.
+Inspection scores account for several factors included in a nursing home's inspection reports.
+One of the most important criteria we look at is the number and severity of deficiencies.
+Facilities with higher scores in this area tend to have very few of these severe deficiencies.
 While this facility had a few minor dings on its report, it had no severe deficiencies.
 Severe deficiencies are ones labeled as categories G through L. This tells you that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-Remember that deficiency-free inspections are rare in this industry.
+We should note that deficiency-free inspections are rare in this industry.

 Short-term Care Quality